(602) 307-0808

 Top Unlawful Flight from Police Lawyer

 We are an AV® rated law firm (the highest possible rating by Martindale Hubbell®).
 Also David Michael Cantor is a Marijuana lawyer in Arizona, and a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
 In addition, the Firm and all of its lawyers are listed in the Bar Register of Preeminent Lawyers®.
-At DM Cantor, the majority of our Attorneys are ex-Prosecutors, and all of our Marijuana Lawyers in Arizona know the system well.
+At DM Cantor’s Criminal Law Practice, many of our Attorneys are ex-Prosecutors, and all of our Marijuana Lawyers in Arizona know the system well.

 The Collateral Consequences Of An Marijuana Conviction